awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The policy type ${policy_type} does not support the Principal element.
-Remove the Principal element.
+Remove the Principal element."
-"
 ```

 **Resolving the error**